 Complimentary parking is provided at the venue for you and your guests.
 Disabled parking spots are available in front of the building for those with the proper tags and decals.
 For guests with limited mobility, there is a handicap accessible ramp (front of the venue on the west side) that can be used for easy entry into the venue.

 Food or drink may not be brought to the graduation check-in or ceremony.
 Please eat before you arrive.
 Water will be available for students prior to the professional.

 Yes, the venue is air-conditioned.
 However, graduation is held in May when temperatures are warm.
 With the addition of the gown, it will feel warmer.
 Please dress in light, comfortable clothing.
 See dress guidelines for additional information.

 The Theatre at Grand Prairie has a "no re-entry" policy during events.
 Guests who wish to return a prohibited item to their vehicle or need to exit and re-enter due to personal emergencies must first make contact with a Guest Services supervisor or manager via the Guest Service Center to make necessary arrangements.

-If you as the graduate needs special accommodations during the graduation ceremony, please contact the Admissions/Registrar's Office at 214-860-8600 prior to Friday, May 10, 2019.
+If you as the graduate needs special accommodations during the graduation ceremony, please contact the Admissions/Registrar's Office at 214-860-8600 prior to the ceremony.
 Special accommodations for guests will be provided for students who RSVP for ADA designated tickets.
 Services animals are welcomed into the building and must remain on a leash or harness at all times.
 If you intend to bring a service animal into the building, please note this on your RSVP.

 All bags larger than 14" square, i.e. backpacks, suitcases, beach bags, etc. will be prohibited from entry into the theatre.
 Strollers are not permitted in the venue and may not be held at the door.
 Guests are encouraged to leave strollers in their vehicles prior to arrival at the theatre entrance.